 Most stationary stores or a county law library site have quality fill-in forms.
 The problem is that most people do not understand what they are filling out.
 For example, a deed could create gift tax, potential property tax re-assessment, the imposition of the documentary transfer or the possibility of judgment attachment, etc. Consequently, I have seen a few cases where families decided to engage in do-it-yourself estate planning by executing deeds in which ownership is transferred amongst family members.
 Typically the results have been disastrous because of the adverse tax consequences that followed.

 Executing or interpreting a deed is not an overly complicated task for an attorney.
-An attorney should be able to resolve most deed problems within a few hours.
+An attorney should be able to resolve most deed problems within an hour or so.
 This means the attorney fee should not be the cost of your monthly mortgage payment.

 If you have any questions please call my office (408) 866-8382 for a complimentary consultation or email me, email@example.com.